pysprings/python-guide/docs/dev/env.rst

 Pylint
 ------

 Pylint is a tool for doing some static analysis in Python code.
+Static analysis is determining qualities and properties of code without running it.

+The static analysis that Pylint does is useful for finding some types of problems like misspellings, interacting with variables that haven't been defined and style errors.
+These style errors include smells and style issues, such as PEP 8 violations.

+Pylint does not find all the problems with your code, but it can help with style issues and silly mistakes.